dressel/ErgodicControl.jl/docs/generating_trajectories.rst

     dd_crit::Float64 = 1e-6
     right::Bool = false

-When the `verbose` tag is set to `true`, progress is presented at each descent iteration.
+When the :code:`verbose` tag is set to :code:`true`, progress is presented at each descent iteration.
 You can turn this to false if you are running trajectory generation as an inner component of a larger algorithm.

-The `logging` tag saves a file `temp.csv` that contains a copy of each trajectory (just the states, not the actions) at each descent iteration.
+The :code:`logging` tag saves a file :code:`temp.csv` that contains a copy of each trajectory (just the states, not the actions) at each descent iteration.
 This is mostly there for gif generation (see Visuals).

-The `max_iters` tag is the maximum number of descent iterations allowed.
+The :code:`max_iters` tag is the maximum number of descent iterations allowed.

-The `es_crit` and `dd_crit` tags are termination conditions based on the ergodic score and directional derivative, respectively.
+The :code:`es_crit` and :code:`dd_crit` tags are termination conditions based on the ergodic score and directional derivative, respectively.
 A lot of research suggests using a directional derivative criterion.

-The `right` tag determines if right or left-Riemann sums are used when generating trajectories.
-Right now, only the `false` option works (that is, using left-Riemann sums).
+The :code:`right` tag determines if right or left-Riemann sums are used when generating trajectories.
+Right now, only the :code:`false` option works (that is, using left-Riemann sums).